Aftaputra/Microscope-OF/apidocs/dev/webapp.md

 To enforce code style we and quality we use ESLint and Prettier.
 Both can be run together with the same command.

 - To check the for errors and warnings run `npm run lint`
-- To automatically fix errors an warnings run `npm run lint:fix`
+- To automatically fix errors and warnings run `npm run lint:fix`